 Now if you do own a website whose niche is specific, YET popular, keep producing content based on the same topic.

-In my particular case, my site currently gets about 300 visits a day (yet it still makes $60k yearly, see how) and I would need to start writing about more broadened make money online topics, such as survey sites, rewards sites, MLM programs and basically just ANYTHING that could be construed as making money online.
+In my particular case, my site currently gets about 300 visits a day (yet it still makes $60k yearly) and I would need to start writing about more broadened make money online topics, such as survey sites, rewards sites, MLM programs and basically just ANYTHING that could be construed as making money online.

 My current plan (I will probably be using Mediavine in the near future):

 The friend I mentioned isn’t the only one who took the plunge and started using them.
-I can name at least 2 more friends (from this following list) who have started using this network too and are praising it.
+I can name at least 2 more friends (from this following list of people who make money online) who have started using this network too and are praising it.

 Currently, my goal is to get THIS website up to 1,000 or more visitors daily, get the approval from Mediavine, run the ads, then apply secondary sites I have but am not really focused on monetizing, to use that network.
 At the moment, this site gets about 500 visits daily, 400 of which are organic.